Meet Mrs. Susan Baginski

 What year did you start working at St. Stephen?

 Tell us about your education background & about your teaching/work experience.

 - Bachelors Degree in Business Administration (minors in Human Resource Management and English), UNK

 - Masters in Education, College of St. Mary

 - Endorsed in 7-12 Business Management Information Technology (BMIT)

-Work History: I worked for 15 years at St. Vincent de Paul where I was an associate for 13 years (11 years in media and art and 2 years in 8th grade).
-For the past two years I was a Middle School Educational Strategist (like a TEAMS teacher).
-I have done several long term sub positions at other Catholic schools.
+Work History: I worked at St. Vincent de Paul for 15 years; the last two as the 6-8 Educational Strategist (like a TEAMS teacher).
+I have done several long-term sub positions at other Catholic schools.